jsmaatta/dry_martini_peg/README.md

 #include "dppe-peg45.itp"  ; big pegylated lipids have their own itp files
 ```

-##Step 3:
+## Step 3:

 We used both the standard DRY-MARTINI mdp file for simulations as well as the new
 ```
 newrf.mdp
 ```
-The advantage of the newrf mdp is that one can then use Gromacs GPU acceleration to make simulations much faster.
+The advantage of the newrf.mdp is that one can then use Gromacs GPU acceleration to make simulations much faster.

-##Step 4:
+## Step 4:
 We included couple different starting configurations
 ```
 plpeg.gro